 Microsoft Copilot

-Microsoft Copilot (formerly Bing Chat Enterprise) with Commercial Data Protection is a generative AI-powered assistant that aims to boost productivity and efficiency.
+Microsoft Copilot (formerly Bing Chat Enterprise) with Enterprise Data Protection is a generative AI-powered assistant that aims to boost productivity and efficiency.
 It leverages large language models like GPT-4 and integrates DALL-E 3 for visuals.

 Take a look at all you can do – Copilot User Guide